vmware-tanzu/tanzu-dev-portal/content/guides/python/cf-gs.md

 - Install the [Cloud Foundry CLI][cf-cli] tool on your computer.
 This is the tool you will use to interact with Cloud Foundry.
 You can check that the tool is working by issuing the command `cf help`.

 - Decide which Cloud Foundry you're going to use and obtain it's endpoint URL.
-For demonstration purposes the Pivotal Web Services API endpoint will be used in the guide below, but if you don't yet have a Cloud Foundry, consider installing Cloud Foundry locally onto Kubernetes by following [this guide][cf-on-k8s]
+For demonstration purposes the [Pivotal Web Services][pws] API endpoint is used in the guide below, but if you don't have a Cloud Foundry to work with, consider installing Cloud Foundry locally onto Kubernetes on your computer by following the steps in [this guide][cf-on-k8s]

 > Note: Cloud Foundry goes by many names.
 There are many ['certified distributions'][certified] that offer Cloud Foundry as a commercial product.
 The [VMware Tanzu Application Service][tas] is one example.
-It is certified to meet the Cloud Foundry open-source standard and is fully compatible with the [cf cli][cf-cli] tool.
+It is certified to meet the Cloud Foundry open-source standard and is fully compatible with the [cf CLI][cf-cli] tool.

 ### Get The Sample Python Application